pareshraut/Automated-Bayesian-Networks/README.md

 The app will be served at http://localhost:8501.
 Follow the conversational prompts to construct your Bayesian network and receive trading recommendations tailored to your scenario.

 ## Demo
-A video demo of the app can be found here: [link to demo]
+A video demo of the app can be found here: [(https://github.com/pareshraut/Automated-Bayesian-Networks/issues/2#issue-2079936495)https://github.com/pareshraut/Automated-Bayesian-Networks/issues/2#issue-2079936495]

 References
 The core methodology was adapted from: